benpharmd/usp795-797-800/README.md

 - Compound Records
 - Quality Assurance and Quality Control are more robust, including compliant and adverse event investigations

-### Scope
-- USP 795 applies to all persons who prepare Compounded Non-Sterile Preparations (CNSPs) and all places where they are prepared
+### Scope -- USP 795 applies to all persons/places who prepare Compounded Non-Sterile Preparations (CNSPs)
-- Designated Person (DP) oversees
+Designated Person (DP) oversees
--- Training program to ensure competency
+- Training program to ensure competency
--- Selects components
+- Selects components
--- Monitors/observes compounding activities --> implements corrective action if needed -- Establish, document and monitor procedures for handling and storage of CNSPs and their components -- Ensures that Standard Operating Procedures (SOPs) are fully implemented -- DP must be identified in facility's SOPs
+- Monitors/observes compounding activities --> implements corrective action if needed
+- Establish, document and monitor procedures for handling and storage of CNSPs and their components
+- Ensures that Standard Operating Procedures (SOPs) are fully implemented
+- DP must be identified in facility's SOPs

 ## USP797